SignReLU neural network and its approximation ability: Experiments

 \subsection{Classification}

 In the classification task \cite{feng,zhuxn}, we evaluate activation functions on MNIST and CIFAR10.
 For MNIST, we use a fully connected neural network which is the same as that used in the previous subsection on regression.
+During the training, we use the ADAM algorithm and a minibatch of size $128$.
+The learning rate is set to be $0.001$ in $20$ epochs.
 For CIFAR10, we use a "small" Resnet18 with output channels for each convolutional layer to be 16, and max-pooling is applied after each residual block.
 Since the image is small, we also remove the first $7\times7$ kernel of Resnet18.
 The classification layer we employed is a fully connected layer with the input dimension $64$.
 This neural network has no more than $40$ thousand parameters.
-Test accuracy in Table~\ref{acc_te} proves the superiority of the classification algorithm induced by DLU neural networks.
+During the training, we use the ADAM algorithm and a minibatch of size $128$.
+The learning rate decays exponentially from the beginning value $0.001$ with the multiplicative factor of $0.9$ every four epochs in $30$ epochs.
+Weight decay is set to be $0.001$.
+Test accuracy in Table~\ref{acc_te} proves the superiority of the classification algorithm induced by SignReLU neural networks.